collective-soundworks/soundworks/README.md

   start() {
     super.start(); // don't forget this

-    // Play a sound when we receive a message from the server client.receive('performance:play', () => {
+    // Play a sound when we receive a WebSocket message from the server client.receive('performance:play', () => {
       let bufferSource = audioContext.createBufferSource();
       bufferSource.buffer = this.loader.audioBuffers[0]; // get the audio buffer from the loader